psamuels00/artwork/README.md

 - rewrite the home page to make it more DRY
 - update the doodles main page to simplify the markup and improve spacing for mobile
 - eliminate the "totalHack" in portfolio.html
+- Eliminate the need for project_colors.html.
+  But how?...
+Maybe using @apply in a custom style sheet??

 **Restructure**
 - move PerrinLogo.png to src/images/meta and remove src/images/home/*
 - eliminate the categories directory in /images/doodles/categories/*
+- try moving project.html, project_image.html, and project_colors.html to portfolio/

 **UI design**
 - the "X" to leave image page always goes to top of previous page